astorfi/TensorFlow-World/docs/neural_network/cnn_classifier.rst

 summaries only needs to be generated in training phase and some are only needed in testing.
 We have a collection named 'per\_epoch\_train' too and the summaries which only have to be generated once per epoch in the training phase, will be stored in this list.
-Eventually **'lines 51-53'** are defined with the goal of gathering the summaries in the corresponding summary lists using the collections key.
+Eventually the summaries are gathered in the corresponding summary lists using the collections key.

 --------